dhruvparmar2310/ReactJS/WebPack/README.md

 A file with `.mjs` extension is a JavaScript source code file that is used as an ECMA Module (ECMAScript Module) in Node.
 Refer this [blog](https://docs.fileformat.com/web/mjs/) for more.

+## Shimming :
+A shim is a piece of code **used to correct the behavior of code** that already exists, usually by adding new API that works around the problem.
+This differs from a polyfill, which implements a new API that is **not supported** by the stock browser as shipped.

 ## Web Worker :
 Web Workers are a simple means for web content to **run scripts in background threads**.
 The worker thread can perform tasks without interfering with the **user interface**.